Peach State Classic

 - No new cards in 2nd Summary.
 No new cards in 1st Summary unless directly in response to new 2nd Rebuttal arguments.

-1. Summary extension
+1. 2nd Rebuttal & Summary extension

-If you want me to evaluate anything in the final focus you MUST extend it in the summary.
-Yes, that includes defense & turns from the rebuttal.
-Yes, that includes conceded link chains and impacts.
-And that doesn't just mean "extend my links and impacts."
-That doesn't do it.
+If you want me to evaluate anything in the final focus you MUST extend it in BOTH the 2nd Rebuttal & Summaries.
+Yes, that includes defense & turns from the 1st rebuttal.
+Yes, that includes unanswered link chains and impacts in the 2nd Rebuttal.
+For example: 1st Rebuttal just answers your links on C1.
+If you want to go for C1 in any meaningful way. you not only need to rebuild whatever C1 links you want me to evaluate at the end of the round, but you also need to explicitly extend your impacts you are claiming those links link to in at least a minimum of detail.
+Just saying" extend my impacts" will not be sufficient.
+At least try to reference both the argument and the card you want me to extend.
 You need to explicitly extend each of the cards/args you will need to make a cohesive narrative at the end of the round.
-If you want to go for it in the FF, make sure your partner knows to extend it.
-Even if it is the best argument I’ve ever heard, failure to at least mention it in the summary will result in me giving the argument zero weight in my decision.
-Basically, too many 2nd speakers just ignore their partner’s summary speech.
-Attempting to extend things that were clearly dropped in the Summary will result in a lowering of speaker points for the 2nd speaker.
+Even if it is the best argument I’ve ever heard, failure to at least mention it in the 2nd Rebuttal and/or Summary will result in me giving the argument zero weight in my decision.
+And, yes, I know this means you won't be able to cover as much in 2nd Rebuttal.
+Make choices.
+That's what this event is all about.
 This is # 1 on my list for a reason.
 It plays a major factor in more than half of my decisions.
-Ignore this advice at your own peril.
+Ignore this advice at your own peril, especially if you are the team speaking 2nd.
+Also, if you do properly extend your links and impacts, and your opponents don't, call them out on it.
+I am very likely to boost your speaks if you do.

 2. Offense defense